aregtech/areg-sdk/docs/HOWTO.md

 - Specify _POSIX, DEBUG, IMP_AREG_LIB, ENABLE_TRACES_ preprocessor directive.

 After these steps, the POSIX application sources can use _AREG framework_ API and build the project.

+## How to use logging

+**Creating logs**

+Use predefined _MACRO_ to output logs.
+Tracing / Logging MACRO are declared in [_GTrace.h_](./../framework/areg/trace/GETrace.h) header file.

+First of all, to be able to see the logs, the project must be compiled with preprocessor directive _ENABLE_TRACES_.
+If this is not enabled, the log outputs will not exist in binaries.
+Second, there must be declared _scopes_, which is possible by using DEF_TRACE_SCOPE(_some_unique_name_of_scope_), and scopes should be used in the method(s) by declaring TRACE_SCOPE(_some_unique_name_of_scope_).
+As soon as the method is called, the scope generates _"Enter"_ message and then exit method, the scope generates _"Exit"_ message.
+In between, the developers need to make log output just in the same way as they would do when call _printf()_ except that there is no need to specify _end-of-line_.
+The logs are output by priority, such as DEBUG, INFO, WARN, ERROR, FATAL.
+Each of them has predefined MACRO.

+**Enable loging**

+Once application uses logging.
+It should be enabled during application startup.
+An example of starting logging is a project [**04_trace**](./../examples/04_trace/).
+There are many other example application sthat use logs.
+As soon as logging is enabled during runtime, the system is ready to output.
+The logging has intiaial default settings, but it is recommended to use configuration to enable logs and set logging priorities.

+_In the current version, all logs are output in the file on file system.
+It is planned to have remote logging, which is in development phase._

+**Configuring logging**

+When logging starts, it reads the initial instructions from [_configuration file_](./../framework/areg/resources/log.init), which has simple syntax and the parser of this syntax is part of AREG framework.
+So that, the projects can use same syntax to configure own components.
+If after compilation, the binary output folder does not contain _"config/log.init"_ file, create the _config_, copy [_log.init_](./../framework/areg/resources/log.init) located in [_resource_](./../framework/areg/resources/) folder.
+The configuration file does well documented instructions how to enable / disable loging, how to specify which loging scopes to use and to change the logging priority.

+Please note, it is planned to change slightly the configuration logc.

+## How to use multicast router

+Multicast Router (MCR) is a part of AREG framework and it is used for inter-process communication (IPC).
+When start an application with public service, make sure that the **mcrouter** also has been started.
+Otherwise, the servicing will not work.
+The local services do not need to use multicast routing **mcrouter** process.

+The MCR is options are set in [_configuration file_](./../framework/areg/resources/router.init).
+Developers mainly need to change IP-address and the port number of router in this file.
+If after compilation, the binary output folder does not contain _"config/router.init"_ file, create the _config_, copy [_router.init_](./../framework/areg/resources/router.init) located in [_resource_](./../framework/areg/resources/) folder.